Vahid-Kouh-Jani-Gouji/Haushaltsbuch/README.md

 Check out the live demo of my app: [Demo Link](https://main.d20ldbddf5hcx2.amplifyapp.com/homepage.html)

-# To use this App follwe this steps :
+# To use this App follow this steps :
   - click on the  [Demo Link](https://main.d20ldbddf5hcx2.amplifyapp.com/homepage.html)
   - in Home page click on Register
+  - enter verify code from your Email to end the register process

   or if you don't would like to register
   - click on this link [Directly Link](https://main.d20ldbddf5hcx2.amplifyapp.com/view/wizard.html)